wp-plugins/perfect-client-testimonial/readme.txt

 == Frequently asked questions ==

-1.Please Give us five star if you like it.
+1. Is it a Responsive Plugin?
+ Ans: Yes.
+2. Have any options to contact for solve our problem?

-2.Please contact us to solve your problem.
+ Ans: Ofcourse,why not.
+Just mail us BestThemeRoad@gmail.com or comments  to solve your problem.

 == Screenshots ==